 As you walk, pay attention to how you move your joints.
 Add in a few extra motions wherever you can.
 Move affected joints to their full potential several times a day.

-Strong muscles help support your arthritic joints, and weight training can help keep your muscles strong and healthy.
-You should only do strengthening exercises every other day.
+Strong muscles help support joints, and weight training can help keep your muscles strong and healthy.

-Examples of weight training that are beneficial for psoriatic arthritis include:
+Examples of weight training that’s beneficial for psoriatic arthritis include:

 - holding a 5-pound weight straight out from your body at arm’s length

-- deadlifts of weights that you can handle
+- deadlifts with weights that you can handle

 - squats and lunges